ItsLucas/luadec-rust/README.md

 ## Safety

-This crate is `unsafe` by design as it provides raw FFI bindings.
-All functions can cause undefined behavior if used incorrectly.
-Use the safe `luadec` wrapper crate instead.
+This crate provides a safe interface to LuaDec by wrapping the unsafe FFI calls in memory-safe abstractions.
+All public APIs are designed to prevent undefined behavior and memory safety issues.

 ## License